 Emelyne Burkhard is the Marketing Manager at Celtic English Academy and Vice Chair of the regional industry group, English UK Wales.
 She has a key focus on partnerships and programme development which have enabled the organisation to see sustainable growth, alongside diversity of the student demographic – 50 different nationalities study at Celtic annually.
 She has a linguistic background and identifies with the study abroad experience, having spent an Erasmus year teaching and living in France.
 Emelyne is a Qualified Facilitator for the Sentio Global Competence Certificate.

 Lisa Choate is Executive Vice President of American Councils for International Education, overseeing teams responsible for all secondary school programs for international students in the U.S.; U.S. high school students abroad, and educator programs.
 She also oversees professional programs including the Open World Program.
 Lisa has been in executive leadership at American Councils for 25 years.
-She holds a Masters in Education and Second Language Acquisition from Boston University and A.B. from Bryn Mawr College.
+Lisa hold a Masters in Education and Second Language Acquisition from Boston University and A.B. from Bryn Mawr College.

 Emily Clawson is an Intercultural Competence, Diversity & Inclusion Training Specialist at Peace Corps, with a passion for creating and facilitating transformative educational programming.
 She previously served as Interreligious Coordinator, and then Assistant Director for Outreach, at Georgetown University Law Center, instructed courses on Civic Leadership & Community Transformation through Northwestern University, and served on the Conflict Transformation team at the Henry Martyn Institute.
 She has taught middle school, served as an interfaith chaplain, and facilitated international learning programs.
 She has her M.Div. from Harvard Divinity School, B.A. in Theology & Religious Studies and Communication Studies from University of San Diego, and multiple teaching credentials from UCLA Graduate School of Education & Information Sciences.